 These meters are good when you want to measure current and voltage at the same time.
 A feature that usual multimeters lack.
 For example, I have used it to measure the output of my DIY solar panel.
 They are inexpensive and easy to connect.

 These meters calculate current flow by the voltage drop across the shunt resistor.
 They have built-in shunts that should withstand measuring as much as 10 amperes.
 You must see shunt behind your volt- and ammeter.
 That small bridge bent from a thick wire on PCB.

 Built-in shunt on volt- and ammeter-100V / 10A / DSN-VC288

 Important!
 If there is none- this guide is not for you.
 You need a wiring diagram with an external shunt instead.
 Also when measuring current that exceeds 10A which can be handled with the internal one.

 They are basically the same.
 There is a connector with thick wires and connector with thin wires.
 But coloring of wires vary.
-Amperage measurement is done through passing power through thick wires.
+Amperage measurement is done by passing power through thick wires.
 Power to the meter itself is fed through thin wires.

 They all can be wired such way that you don’t need a separate power supply for the electronics part.
 You can use the same power supply where your measured load gets electricity.
-But then you can only use a maximum of 30V since it’s maximum operating voltage for the meter itself.
+But then you can only use a maximum of 30V since it’s the maximum operating voltage for the meter itself.
 Also, you can’t measure voltages below 4.5V.
 If using the same power supply you even can leave thin black wire un-connected since they have common ground/GND.

 Wiring of dsn-vc288 with thick red and black wires + thin yellow, black and red

 Red, black and blue thick wires + thin black and red